-Perichondritis is a specific upper ear infection that can result if you aren't careful.
-With this particular infection, you're likely to notice redness around the site of the piercing, with pus secretion happening in extreme cases.
+Perichondritis is a specific upper ear condition that can develop if you aren’t careful.
+With this particular infection, you’re likely to notice redness around the site of the piercing, with pus secretion happening in extreme cases.

 Along with being very committed to keeping up with your post-piercing care plan, it’s essential to keep your body piercer in the loop if you have any questions or concerns after you get your piercings done.
 Asking a question is better than letting a potential problem get worse!

 The risks associated with double cartilage piercings are really not that much different from the risks that come with any type of piercing.
 Because of how thin your upper ear cartilage is, however, many risks associated with other piercings, such as jewelry embedding, are not normally as much of an issue.